cmsc330fall23/cmsc330fall23/projects/project4.md

 # Part 4: Higher Order Functions

 Write the following functions using `map`, `fold`, or `fold_right` as defined in the file `funs.ml`.
 You **must** use `map`, `fold`, or `fold_right` to complete these functions, so none of the functions in Part 4 should be defined using the `rec` keyword.
-You also may not create recursive helper functions, but can use anything previously defined above.
+You also may not create recursive helper functions, but may use *any* function from parts 1-3.
 You will lose points if this rule is not followed.

 #### `is_present lst x`